Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Primal tree-depth

 We next describe the algorithm from the statement of the theorem.
 Without loss of generality, we can assume that the rank of the input matrix $A$ is equal to the number of its rows, in particular, $A$ is non-zero.
-The algorithm starts with diagonalizing the input matrix $A$ by selecting an arbitrary basis of the column space and performing row operations such that the selected columns form the identity matrix.
+The algorithm starts with diagonalizing the square submatrix of the input matrix $A$ formed by an arbitrary basis of the column space, i.e., performing elementary row operations so that the selected columns form the identity matrix.
 The resulting matrix is denoted by $A_I$.
-If the numerator or the denominator of any (non-zero) entry of $A_I$ does not divide $\kappa_0$, the algorithm arrives at the first conclusion of the theorem as every (non-zero) entry of $A_I$ is a fraction that can obtained by dividing two entries of a circuit of $A$.
-The algorithm next multiplies $A_I$ by $\kappa_0$, which yields an integral matrix $A_0$ with entries between $-\kappa_0^2$ and $\kappa_0^2$.
+If the numerator or the denominator of any (non-zero) entry of $A_I$ does not divide $\kappa_0$, the algorithm arrives at the first conclusion of the theorem as every (non-zero) entry of $A_I$ is a fraction that can be obtained by dividing two entries of a circuit of $A$ (indeed, consider the circuit of the matrix $A$ with support formed by a column $x$ and some of the columns of the chosen basis, and observe that each entry in the column $x$ is equal to the $x$-entry of the circuit divided by one of its other entries).
+Hence, we assume that both numerator and denominator of each (non-zero) entry of $A_I$ divides $\kappa_0$ in the rest.
+The algorithm multiplies $A_I$ by $\kappa_0$, which yields an integral matrix $A_0$ with entries between $-\kappa_0^2$ and $\kappa_0^2$.

-Let $M_{\QQ}$ be the column matroid of $A_0$ when viewed as a matrix over rationals and let $M_p$ be the column matroid of $A_0$ when viewed as a matrix over a field $\FF_p$ for a prime $p>\kappa_0^2$; note that such a prime $p$ can be found algorithmically as the algorithm is parameterized by $d$ and $e$ and $\kappa_0$ depends on $d$ and $e$ only.
+Let $M_{\QQ}$ be the column matroid of $A_0$ when viewed as a matrix over rationals and let $M_p$ be the column matroid of $A_0$ when viewed as a matrix over a $p$-element field $\FF_p$ for a prime $p>\kappa_0^2$; note that such a prime $p$ can be found algorithmically as the algorithm is parameterized by $d$ and $e$ and $\kappa_0$ depends on $d$ and $e$ only.
 Note that the elements of both matroids $M_{\QQ}$ and $M_p$ are the columns of the matrix $A_0$, i.e., we can assume that their ground sets are the same, and the matroid $M_{\QQ}$ is the column matroid of $A$, which is a matrix over rationals.